 What is the Business of TV newsletter?

-My day job involves working with owners of TV & film production companies, as well those employed by broadcasters, studios & publishers, to help them develop and implement strategies to grow their businesses.
-As well as finding ways to develop their production operation, I also help them navigate the myriad of platforms and tech out there, understand how consumer behaviours are changing, where to start with new sources of finance or ways they can build TV and content brands in an online world.
+My second group of clients are the owners of TV & film production companies, who are seeking help in developing and implementing strategies to grow their businesses.
+As well as finding ways to develop their production operation and tighten up their USP and brand position in the market, I also help them navigate the myriad of platforms and tech out there, understand how consumer behaviours are changing, where to start with new sources of finance or ways they can build TV and content brands in an online world.

 As part of this work, often I get asked ‘where can I find out more information about industry trends?” or ‘who can I follow online to keep me up to date?’.